Day 1 Arguments: 9th July, 2018

-Today, the three judge bench comprising Chief Justice Dipak Misra, Justice Ajay Manikrao Khanwilkar and Justice D Y Chandrachud began hearing the challenge to the practice of female genital mutilation ('FGM').
+Today, the three-judge Bench comprising of Chief Justice Dipak Misra, Justice Ajay Manikrao Khanwilkar and Justice D.Y.
+Chandrachud began hearing the challenge to the practice of female circumcision.

 It was the last matter listed for the morning session and the courtroom was relatively packed.
 The Supreme Court very briefly heard this matter.

-Senior Advocate Indira Jaising opened the arguments and noted that the practice of FGM violates Section 3(b) of the Protection of Children from Sexual Offences Act, 2012 which criminalizes penetrative sexual assault.
-She pointed out that FGM has no known health benefits.
-At this point, Justice Chandrachud observed that it also involves the question of privacy as it concerns a person’s genitals.
+Senior Advocate Indira Jaising opened the arguments, referring to the practice as ‘female genital mutilation’ (FGM).
+She noted that FGM violates Section 3(b) of the Protection of Children from Sexual Offences Act, which criminalizes penetrative sexual assault.
+Further, she pointed out that FGM has no known health benefits.

-Senior Advocate Abhishek Manu Singhvi, representing the respondents from Dawoodi Bohra community, argued that FGM is integral to the community and is protected under Article 25 and Article 26 of the Constitution.
-He added that the practice has been going on since 10th century AD.
+Senior Advocate Abhishek Manu Singhvi, representing members of the Dawoodi Bohra community, argued that female circumcision is integral to the community and is protected under Article 25 and Article 26 of the Constitution.
+He added that the practice has been going on since the tenth-century.

-(This report has been written by Mr. Samya Chatterjee.)
+(This report was written by Mr. Samya Chatterjee.)